plejon/pexpect_autologin/README.md

-Python Pexpect script for auto login. works on most network devices with ssh and login that use tacacs login.
+Python Pexpect script for auto login. works on most network devices with ssh and telnet that use tacacs login.